-Expenditure Guidance / Eligibility Scope of work Ineligible costs related category comments examples to eligible categories EED Expert Must only relate to additional responsibilities of EED Expert relating to the EXEED process at investment stage (i.e., after decision has been made on opportunities to be implemented); and/or additional activities to comply with IS399/EXEED certification requirements Opportunities for implementation and related Measurement and Verification arrangements are incorporated into design, construction and commissioning plans, commissioning services, measurement & verification, Costs associated with grant management activities (ex: submitting an application, gathering the payment documentation, making the payment claim, etc.) Additional specialist commissioning & performance services Additional specialist services relating to implementation of EXEED opportunities: commissioning, performance testing, quality related validation.
-Preliminaries, site preparation, fire & safety Measurement & Verification (not EED Expert) Must only relate to additional Measurement & Verification related activities for energy saving opportunities selected for implementation through the EXEED process.
-CMVP specialist Additional detailed engineering design activities Must only relate to additional design activities associated with the final design of the energy saving opportunities selected for implementation.
-Project management/ coordination Must only relate to the additional costs associated with implementing EXEED.
-Other Cleaning, repair and/or maintenance costs
+Expenditure Guidance / Eligibility Scope of work Ineligible costs related

+category comments examples to eligible categories

+category Must only relate to Opportunities for to engible categories

+additional responsibilities implementation and

+of EED Expert relating to related Measurement Costs associated with

+the EXEED process at and Verification grant management

+investment stage (i.e., arrangements are activities (ex: submitting

+EED Expert after decision has been incorporated into design, an application,

+ELD EXPERT made on opportunities to construction and gathering the payment

+be implemented); and/or commissioning plans, documentation, making

+additional activities to commissioning services, the payment claim, etc.)

+comply with IS399/EXEED measurement & and payment elam, etc.,

+certification requirements verification,

+Additional specialist verification,

+services relating to

+implementation of EXEED

+Additional specialist opportunities: Preliminaries, site

+commissioning & commissioning, preparation, fire &

+performance services performance testing, BER safety

+assessment, quality

+related validation.

+Must only relate to

+additional Measurement

+& Verification related

+Measurement & activities for energy

+Verification (not EED saving opportunities

+Expert) selected for

+implementation through

+the EXEED process.

+CMVP specialist

+Must only relate to

+additional design

+Additional detailed activities associated with

+engineering design the final design of the

+activities energy saving

+opportunities selected for

+implementation.

+Must only relate to the

+Project management/ additional costs

+coordination associated with

+implementing EXEED.

+Othor - Cleaning, repair and/or

+Other maintenance costs

-5.3 Stage 2: capital investment
+4.9 Stage 2: capital investment

 Stage 2 capital grant funding is only available for opportunities which have been identified as a result of following the EXEED Certified process.
-The eligible costs will be the costs incurred to achieve higher levels of energy efficiency over a specified baseline design.
-The baseline design must comply with building regulations.
+The eligible costs will be the costs incurred to implement an energy efficiency investment following the EXEED process.
+In some cases, a counterfactual cost will be deducted from the total investment costs to determine eligible costs.